openedx/edx-documentation/en_us/shared/student_progress/course_answers.rst

 most recent interaction at the top of the Submission History Viewer, followed by each previous interaction.

-This topic provides an example submission history for a capa problem with guidelines that can help you interpret a submission history.
+This topic provides an example submission history for a CAPA problem with guidelines that can help you interpret a submission history.
 The number and complexity of the records that appear in this report vary based on the type of problem and the settings and features defined.